jonathanschilling/abscab/README.md

 The **magnetic field of a polygon filament** is computed using methods called `magneticFieldPolygonFilament`.

+Furthermore, the geometry of the polygon can be provided via a callback function providing the coordinates of the `i`-th point along the polygon when being called with the point index `i`.
+This allows to compute the magnetic field and magnetic vector potential of polygon geometries that consist of so many points that holding them in memory simultaneously would not be possible.
 A suffix `VertexSupplier` is appended to these names (in C, Fortran and Python) to indicate the routines that accept a callback function for the polygon geometry.